This site is part of the Fallen Never Forgotten Network of Sites

 The Vietnam Memorial is made up of multiple components and is made in a way to recreate the Vietnam War from the ground up.
 The artists recreated the rice paddies of Southeast Asia and set up their monuments within the recreation to make everything look more realistic.
 There are seven monuments set up throughout the Vietnam Memorial site which is linked to the other war memorial sites by a commemorative brick path that is made up of donated/sponsored bricks.

 The memorial consists of a retired Huey helicopter sitting in a rice paddy, a map of Vietnam etched into granite with images of the war, three sculptures of M-16s with flowers sticking out of their barrels positioned on a stack of bricks, a wall sculpture depicting a nurse with a wounded soldier, a recreation of a Buddhist temple in ruins, and two bronze sculptures.
-One statue is a depiction of a creeping soldier with his weapon in his hand while the other, more somber statue, is that of a fallen combat soldier who is lying face down on red stones; his legs are missing.
+One statue is a depiction of a creeping soldier with his weapon in his hand while the other, more somber statue, is that of a fallen combat soldier who is lying face down on red stones.

 Purchase the Vietnam Veterans Memorial Book